Nature's Womb...Frank Atanacio's Creative Writing Challenge

 She shook her head and calmed her breathing.
 Think, girl, think!
 She remembered what her father had said to her during their hikes in the country.
 “When lost in the wild, panic kills.
 Always travel downhill.
 Never lose hope, and move with nature – not against it.”

 Jenny was devastated to realize that she had fled in an upward climb…every step, in the wrong direction.
-An idea quickly flashed into her scattered thoughts.
-Her blood rushed with adrenaline and a new-found resolve.
+At that moment, she viewed the surrounding environment through her father's eyes.
+An idea quickly flashed into her scattered thoughts, filling her with adrenaline and a new-found resolve.
 The trees and vines no longer looked menacing as she slowly crept back to the overgrown path.
 Although the whistling sound had stopped, she pushed her mind and body forward.

 Keeping her movements steady, she walked with cat-like stealth over the path.
 The wind was at her back, driving sound and scent downward.